evatitan/langRead/2025/Atomic_habits.md

 - Prime your environment to make future actions easier.

 Chapter 13 How to stop **procrastinate** by using the Two-Minute rules
+- Make it easy to start, the rest will follow.
+- Habit can be completed in a few seconds but continue to impact your behavior for minutes or hours afterward.
+- Many habits occur at **decisive moments** - choices that are like a fork in the road - and either send you in the direction of a productive day or an unproductive one.
+- The **Two-Minute Rule** states, "When you start a new habit, it should take less than two minutes to do."
+- The more you **ritualize** the beginning of a process, the more likely it becomes that you can **slip into** the state of deep focus that is required to do great things.
+- **Standardize** before you optimize.
+You can not improve a habits that does not exist.

+Chapter 14 How to make good habits inevitable and bad habits impossible
+- The inversion of the 3rd Law of behavior change is make it difficult.
+- A **commitment device** is a choice you make in the present that locks in better behavior in the future.
+- The ultimate way to lock in future behavior is to automate your habits.
+- **Onetime choices** - like buying a better mattress of enrolling in an automatic saving plan - are single actions that automate your future habits and deliver increasing returns over time.
+- Using technology to automate your habits is the most reliable and effective way to guarantee the right behavior.

+Chapter 15 The **Cardinal Rule** of behavior change